mszinte/amblyo_prf/README.md

 ## To do
 ---
 - [ ] make logarithmic scale for colormap of cortical magnification
+- [ ] put group averaging code in RetinoMaps
+- [ ] run group averaging code in RetinoMaps threhold at 5 percent
+- [ ] run all maps code at 5 percent
-- [ ] check surface area code and make plots
+- [ ] put thresholds (pcm and n) in css maps plot here and in RetinoMaps
-- [ ] check code merging pycortex flatmaps pdf
+- [ ] run merge pdf
-- [ ] do all averaging codes
+- [ ] check and run 170k averaging codes and plots

 ## Data analysis
 ---